An explicit KO-degree map and applications: Grothendieck--Witt groups

 \subsection{Gysin homomorphisms}

-We use transfer maps for Grothendieck-Witt groups in the sequel.
-We start by recalling the context.
-Let $k$ be a field of characteristic different from $2$.
-Let $f:R\to S$ be a $k$-algebra homomorphism endowing $S$ with the structure of a finitely generated $R$-module.
-Suppose that $R$ and $S$ are smooth integral $k$-algebras and set $d=\dim R-\dim S$.
-Then the $S$-module $\ext^d_R(S,R)$ is invertible (this follows from \cite[Corollary 6.3]{Gille03}) and we have a transfer map (\cite[Theorem 6.4]{Gille03} or \cite[Theorem 4.4]{Calmes08})
+We now recall some facts about transfer maps for Grothendieck--Witt groups.
+As usual, let $k$ be a field having characteristic different from $2$.
+Suppose $f:R\to S$ is a $k$-algebra homomorphism making $S$ into a finitely generated $R$-module.
+Suppose furthermore that $R$ and $S$ are smooth, integral $k$-algebras and set $d=\dim R-\dim S$.
+In this situation, the $S$-module $\ext^d_R(S,R)$ is invertible (this follows from \cite[Corollary 6.3]{Gille03}) and one may define a transfer map (\cite[Theorem 6.4]{Gille03} or \cite[Theorem 4.4]{Calmes08})

-This morphism can be made more explicit in the following situation.
-Let $R$ be a smooth $k$-algebra and $a\in R$ be such that $S:=R/a$ is smooth and integral with $\dim (S)=\dim (R)-1$ (i.e., $a$ is neither a unit nor trivial).
-The Koszul complex
+This morphism can be made more explicit in the situation where $S = R/a$ where $a \in R$ is such that $S$ is smooth and integral with $\dim (S)=\dim (R)-1$ (i.e., $a$ is neither a unit nor trivial).
+In that case, the Koszul complex

 can be chosen as a generator of $\ext^1_R(S,R)$, defining an isomorphism of $S$-modules $\varphi:S\to \ext^1_R(S,R)$.
 The commutative diagram

 can be seen as a symmetric quasi-isomorphism and therefore defines an element in $GW^1_0(R)$ that we write $K(a)$.
 Composing the push-forward map